solt-frfr/Pulsar/README.md

 # Pulsar
  A successor to Super Smash Bros.
 Ultimate's mod manager Quasar, written in C# and Visual Studio.

+ An important note: Tags are for users to define.
+Tags will be cleared when zipping a mod.

 ## Current Features

 ### Toggleable Tabs.